 Writing specific address and data commands or sequences into the command register initiates device operations.
-Tables 16 and 18 define the valid register command sequences.
-Writing incorrect address and data values or writing them in the improper sequence may place the device in an unknown state.
-A reset command is then required the device to reading array data.
+Table 16 defines the valid register command sequences.
+Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data.